Phairbank History, Family Crest & Coats of Arms

 Early History of the Phairbank family

-Another 115 words (8 lines of text) covering the years 1594, 1668, 1633 and 1637 are included under the topic Early Phairbank History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Phairbank research.
+Another 48 words (3 lines of text) covering the years 1594, 1668, 1633 and 1637 are included under the topic Early Phairbank History in all our PDF Extended History products and printed products wherever possible.

 Phairbank Spelling Variations